 Being in Monaco

-Monaco concentrates wealth and visibility in less than a square mile, and that concentration does something particular to people.
-Almost everyone here has arrived from somewhere else, drawn by the tax regime, the security, the harbour, the proximity to a certain kind of life.
+Monaco packs wealth and visibility into less than a square mile.
+That does something particular to people.
+Almost everyone here arrived from somewhere else.
+The tax regime, the security, the harbor, the closeness to a certain kind of life.
 What few people say aloud is how isolating the arrangement can be.
 The social world is transactional and watchful.
 Status is constantly assessed.
 Real friendship, the kind that does not calculate, is unusually hard to find in a place where so much is for sale.

 There is also the particular bind of having a life that, from the outside, leaves nothing to complain about.
 When the apartment overlooks the Mediterranean and the problem is that you feel hollow, the wealth itself becomes a gag.
 Who would you tell, and how would it sound.
 People in Monaco often carry their inner life in total privacy, not because nothing is wrong, but because the setting makes admitting it feel absurd.